StephenBondor/Sprint-Challenge--Testing/README.md

-    The point of TDD is to pad the pockets of engineers by dramatically increasing the code base and thus billable hours towards maintenance, pivots, and sunk costs.
-I think TDD fails to address its own philosophical shortcomings, namely, a true TDD environment should start by writing tests to test the tests which test the tests etc. This is impossible, and stands in direct conflict to actually producing anything.
-Consequently, TDD destroys the desire for engineers to produce quality production code and necessary and meaningful testing in the first place.
-It meaninglessly balloons the code base thus teaching engineers to hate tests.
-It trains engineers to be security vulnerabilities on the very projects they are commissioned to secure.
-Further, I think TDD is a conglomeration of anti-patterns and a destruction of valuable human capital.
-If regular production code has a development time complexity of O(n) or perhaps O(n2), true TDD has a time complexity of a minimum of O(n^2) as tests need to be tested which need to be tested, etc. In short, TDD is a philosophically corrupt, unethical, and evil burden to humankind.
+    The point of TDD is to pad the pockets of engineers by dramatically increasing the code base and thus billable hours towards maintenance, pivots, and "high quality code".
+I think the TDD approach fails to address its own philosophical shortcomings, namely, a true TDD environment should start by writing tests to test the tests which test the tests which test the tests, etc. This is impossible, and stands in direct conflict to actually producing anything.
+At a corporate level, TDD dramatically exaggerates costs, and creates outrageous sunk-cost artifacts.
+This has the effect of retarding innovation and arresting a companies ability to pivot.
+At an individual level, TDD destroys the desire and ability for engineers to produce quality production code and necessary or meaningful tests:

+    - Production Code: TDD stipulates that production code should only be built after all the tests have been built.
+The underlying assumption here is that the production code, if built first, would be subpar, and that by creating all the test cases first the production code will meet a higher standard.
+This is beating-around-the-bush because the testing code itself must go through the exact same development process and often times (if not always) is written by the same developers.
+Why should anyone trust that the testing code be any better than the production code when their base assumption is that the developers are subpar?
+Consequently, TDD allows developers to take skin out of the game--it allows developers to shrug off ownership of responsibility.
+It is no different than picking up a golf ball and moving it to a better location instead of owning the fact that one sucks at golf.
+It allows developers to fall into lazy patterns of cowardice.

+    - Meaningful Tests: TDD implies that all testing code is more important than production code.
+When this is the case, the purpose of doing a thing is inverted--instead of eating to stay alive, if one stays alive to eat, they are a glutton.
+This is a violation of the Law of Identity.
+If the purpose of food is to stay alive, then the quality of the food matters.
+However, as with the glutton, if the purpose of staying alive is to eat, then the quality of the food does not matter, only the quantity.
+And so it is with TDD.
+If the purpose of development is to produce then the quality, targeting, and meaningfulness of tests matters tremendously.
+If the purpose of development is to write tests, then the quality and meaning of the tests no longer matter, all is trumped by quantity.
+When testing for everything, one tests nothing.

+    TDD meaninglessly balloons the code base.
+It teaches engineers to hate tests, training them to be security vulnerabilities on the very projects they are commissioned to secure.
+TDD is a conglomeration of deep philosophical anti-patterns which results in a destruction of valuable human capital.
+If regular production code has a development time complexity of O(n) or perhaps O(n2), true TDD has a time complexity of a minimum of O(2^n) as tests need to be tested which need to be tested, etc.

+    In short, TDD is a philosophically corrupt, unethical, and evil burden to humankind.

-1. Mention three types of automated tests.
+1) Mention three types of automated tests.

     Unit tests, UI tests, Integration tests